RickRabiser/rick/README.md

  	<li>JKU Projects: <a href="https://www.jku.at/lit/cps-lab">LIT CPS Lab</a> (SECPS Group), <a href="https://mevss.jku.at">CDL MEVSS</a>, <a href="https://www.jku.at/en/institute-of-software-systems-engineering">ISSE</a>, <a href="https://www.jku.at/cdl-vasics/">CDL VaSiCS</a></li>
  	<li>Publications/Further Information:</li>
 <ul>
- 	<li>B. Wiesmayr, A. Zoitl, and R. Rabiser: Assessing the Usefulness of a Visual Programming IDE for Large-Scale Automation Software.
+ 	<li>B. Wiesmayr, A. Zoitl, and R. Rabiser: <a href="https://doi.org/10.1109/MODELS50736.2021.00037">Assessing the Usefulness of a Visual Programming IDE for Large-Scale Automation Software</a>.
 ACM/IEEE 24th International Conference on Model Driven Engineering Languages and Systems (MODELS), IEEE, 2021.</li>
  	<li>L. M. Kritzinger, T. Krismayer, R. Rabiser, and P. Grünbacher: <a href="https://doi.org/10.1109/VISSOFT.2019.00015">A User Study on the Usefulness of Visualization Support for Requirements Monitoring</a>.
 7th IEEE Working Conference on Software Visualization (VISSOFT), IEEE, 2019, pp. 56-66.</li>
  	<li>R. Rabiser, M. Vierhauser, and P. Grünbacher: <a href="https://doi.org/10.1145/2889160.2889234">Assessing the Usefulness of a Requirements Monitoring Tool: A Study Involving Industrial Software Engineers</a>.
 38th International Conference on Software Engineering (ICSE 2016), SEIP Track, ACM, 2016, pp. 122-131.</li>
  	<li>R. Rabiser, P. Grünbacher, and M. Lehofer: <a href="https://doi.org/10.1145/2351676.2351693">A Qualitative Study on User Guidance Capabilities in Product Configuration Tools</a>.
 27th IEEE/ACM International Conference Automated Software Engineering (ASE 2012), ACM, 2012, pp. 110-119.</li>